paich64/C64MEGA65/ROADMAP.md

 * More sophisticated scalers and scandoublers
-* Simulate the blending of colours when ALM and DCM are used as described here: https://github.com/MiSTer-devel/C64_MiSTer/issues/104
+* Simulate the blending of colours when ALM and DCM are used as described here: https://github.com/MiSTer-devel/C64_MiSTer/issues/104 This should lead to demos like "Mathematica by Reflex" not to flicker any more.
 * Support typing the first letter(s) of files to quickly jump to files and folders within the filebrowser: https://github.com/MJoergen/C64MEGA65/issues/14